 The Office of Student Conduct & Community Responsibility (OSCCR) has been engaging in a partnership with LMU's Center for Urban Resilience (CURes) since summer 2018.
 The LMU CURes' Restorative Justice Project provides communities with safe, inclusive and effective tools to help develop relationships while building and maintaining a healthy environment.
 OSCCR formally implemented Restorative Practices in fall 2018.

 The Restorative Conference brings everyone affected by harm, along with their supporters, together to provide an opportunity to resolve things collectively.
 The goal of this process is to hold people accountable for their actions and to give everyone a chance to be heard with a focus on how things could be resolved to move forward.
-This process requires a trained, neutral Restorative Conferencing facilitator to ask the group three key questions.
+This process requires a trained, impartial, Restorative Conferencing facilitator to ask the group three key questions:

 - What happened?

 - What can be done to repair the harm?